 Always keep in mind that it could take up to 10 business days to get a Residential Permit Application approved and a possible 4 to 6 weeks for a Commercial Permit Application to be processed.
 Another important note to remember is that Building Permits do expire.
 Active work must be started within 90 days from the date of issue and if work is suspended or abandoned for 120 days, a new permit must be obtained.
 Residential Permits are valid for 365 days at which time the work must be completed or an application for an extension must be submitted.

 While a building permit primarily deals with ensuring the safety of buildings, a development permit deals with the impact that the construction/building has on surrounding properties.
 Section 1.2.1 of the Land Use Bylaw outlines the types of development allowed in each land use district and the rules and the regulations governing those uses.
-Please contact Planning Services at 403-995-2760 or email@example.com for more information.
+For more information please contact Planning Services at 403-995-2760 or submit an online inquiry by clicking the button below.